 - The Articles of the Association (AoA) states the rules and by-laws on which the company’s operation is based.

-- The nominee’s consent is a requisite, which must get entered in Form INC–3 attached with his PAN card and Aadhar card.
+- The nominee’s consent is a requisite and must be entered in Form INC–3 attached with his/her PAN card and Aadhar card.

-- Consent and Declaration of the proposed Director in the Form INC -9 and DIR – 2, respectively.
+- Consent and declaration of the proposed director in Form INC -9 and DIR–2, respectively.

-- A declaration stating that all the required compliances are done
+- A declaration stating that all the required compliances have been satisfied

 Filing of Forms With MCA

-All these documents must get attached with the SPICe form, including the director signature certificate, MOA and AOA of the director.
+These documents should be attached with the SPICe form, including the DSC, MOA, and AOA of the director.

-The PAN and TAN get generated at the time of incorporation of the Company.
-It is not required to file separate applications to obtain PAN and TAN.
+The PAN and TAN are generated at the time of incorporation of the Company.
+Separate applications need not be filed to obtain PAN and TAN.

 Issue of the Certificate of Incorporation

-On verifying the documents, if the registrar finds all the documents correct to its knowledge and compliances are made, he will issue a certificate of incorporation of that one-person company.
+On verifying the documents, if the registrar finds all the documents correct to its knowledge and compliances are made, he issues a certificate of incorporation of that one-person company.

-An OPC has the status of a separate legal entity apart from its member.
-It protects the company member from any form of attachment of his personal property.
+An OPC has the status of a separate legal entity distinct from its member to protect the company member from any form of attachment of his personal property.

-Thus, in some failures to satisfy the creditor’s debt, the creditors can sue the company and not its member or shareholder.
+Thus, in case of failures to satisfy the creditor’s debt, the creditors can sue the company and not its member or shareholder.

-It becomes easy to obtain funds in a private company because of its registration with MCA and market growth perspective which cannot be found at the same level in a proprietorship firm.
+An OPC can easily obtain funds in a private company because of its registration with MCA and market growth perspective that cannot be found at the same level in a proprietorship firm.

-An OPC has a certain exemption concerning the compliance that must get maintained by a private company.
+An OPC has a certain exemption concerning the compliance that should be maintained by a private company.

-The OPC’s get exempted from preparing the cash flow statement for each financial year.
+The OPC is exempted from preparing the cash flow statement for each financial year.

-The books of accounts are to be signed by the company secretary is not a requisite, and the director can only sign the annual returns.
+The company secretary signing the books of accounts is not a requisite, and the director can only sign annual returns.

-Incorporating an OPC gets compared to another form of the company.
+Incorporating an OPC is easier than that of other company types.
 The minimum number of directors or members required at its incorporation is only one, including one nominee.

 Easy to manage

-Managing the affairs one-person company is feasible as only a single member gets required for its management.
-The decision-making process becomes prompt, and the ordinary and special resolutions are passed easily without much hassle.
-The management is prompt so that the decision making and authorisation require the approval of only a single member.
+Managing the affairs of an OPC is feasible because only a single member is required to manage the company.
+The decision-making process is prompt, and ordinary and special resolutions can be passed easily without much hassle.
+The management is prompt because the decision-making and authorisation require the approval of only a single member.

-A one-person company has the nature of succession till perpetuity even after having only one member as its director.
-Upon the death of the sole member, the nominee appointed before the company’s incorporation will manage the company and its affairs, and this process goes on and on.
+An OPC has succession till perpetuity even after having only one member as its director.
+IN case of death of the sole member, the nominee appointed before the company’s incorporation is obliged to manage the company and its affairs, and this process goes on and on.

-It has a separate legal status created by law, so the death, insolvency, or retirement of its members doesn’t affect the company’s existence.
+An OPC has a distinct legal status created by law, so the death, insolvency, or retirement of its members does not affect the company’s existence.

 Suitable for only small business

-The maximum number of members the OPC can have is one at all times, making the company’s management a more hectic process.
+The maximum number of members the OPC can have is one at all times, which may result in management of the company a hectic process.

-The company’s share capital cannot increase its valuation by adding more members.
-Thus, the expansion and growth of the business will draw the business towards a risky pedestal.
+The share capital of the company cannot increase its valuation by adding more members.
+Thus, the expansion and growth of the business draws the business towards a risky pedestal.

 Restriction of business activities

-The OPC’s cannot indulge in Non-Banking Financial Investment activities.
+The OPC cannot indulge in non-banking financial investment activities.
 In simple terms, it cannot initiate an NBFC business.

-An OPC cannot get converted into a section 8 company, i.e. a company with charitable objects, as per the Companies Act, 2013.
+An OPC cannot be converted into a Section 8 company, i.e., a company with charitable objects, as per the Companies Act, 2013.

 Ownership and management

-The ownership and management of the company cannot get segregated, or the hierarchy line is not clear as the sole member can be both the doctor and the member of the company.
+The ownership and management of the company cannot be segregated.
+The hierarchy line is not clear as the sole member can be both the director and the member of the company.
 The sole member can make all the decisions of the company.

 Difference between OPCs and sole proprietorships

-- An OPC is a separate legal entity with limited liability of its members in case the company suffers loss, whereas in a sole proprietorship, the business and the shareholders or members are considered a single entity with “unlimited liability”.
-If the business suffers loss and the company’s assets are not enough to pay the debts, then the perusal property of the partners can be attached in such a case to clear debts.
+- An OPC is a separate legal entity with limited liability of its members in case the company suffers loss, whereas in a sole proprietorship, the business and the shareholders or members are considered a single entity with ‘unlimited liability’.
+If the business suffers loss and the company’s assets are not sufficient to pay debts, then the perusal property of the partners can be attached in such a case to clear debts.

-- Because an OPC is a Private Limited Company, it is subjected to taxation as per the provisions of Income Tax Act 1961, whereas a sole proprietorship firm gets treated as a single entity, so the firm’s income is considered the income of the individual running the business (i.e. member, shareholder, owner, etc.) and is taxed accordingly.
+- Because an OPC is a Private Limited Company, it is subjected to taxation as per the provisions of Income Tax Act 1961, whereas a sole proprietorship firm is treated as a single entity.
+Therefore, the income of the firm is considered the income of the individual running the business (i.e., member, shareholder, owner.) and is taxed accordingly.

-- An OPC has a perpetual succession.
-In the event of death or incapacity to the contract of the member of the OPC, the nominee appointed before the incorporation of the company will get obliged to manage the affairs of the company.
-In this way, even after the death or incapacity of the company member, the succession is passed further.
+- An OPC has perpetual succession.
+In the event of death or incapacitation of the member to oblige the contract, the nominee appointed before the incorporation of the company is obliged to manage the affairs of the company.
+Thus, even after the death or incapacitation of the company member, the succession is passed further.

-However, a sole proprietorship doesn’t have the nature of succession till perpetuity.
-It can only have its succession by the last testament or will, which can be further challenged in a court of law if required.
+However, a sole proprietorship does not have succession till perpetuity.
+Succession can only be designated by the last testament or will, which can be challenged in a court of law if required.

-- The One Person Company is required to meet a lot of compliance as a private company.
-It has to file Annual Returns and get its accounts audited in the same manner.
+- An OPC is required to satisfy a lot of compliance as a private company.
+It has to file returns and have its accounts audited annually.

-On the other hand, a sole proprietorship will only need to get its accounts audited under the provisions of Section 44AB of the Income Tax Act, i.e., if its turnover crosses the specified threshold.
+A sole proprietorship will only need to get its accounts audited under the provisions of Section 44AB of the Income Tax Act, that is, if its turnover crosses the specified threshold.

-- It is a requisite to convert a one-person company to a private or public limited company when it achieves an annual turnover of over Rs.
-2 crores for three years or a paid-up share capital of over Rs.
+- Converting an OPC to a private or public limited company is mandatory when it achieves an annual turnover of over Rs.
+2 crores for 3 years or a paid-up share capital of over Rs.
 50 lakh.

 A sole proprietorship always has the same status as a proprietorship without depending upon its paid-up share capital or turnover.